No Mean Feat: Simple, Strong Baselines for Context Compression: Baseline Methods

 Formally, let $\encodingseq = (\encoding_1,\ldots,\encoding_\lencontext) \in \mathbb{R}^{\lencontext \times \embdim}$ denote the sequence of hidden states produced by the encoder.
 For a compression ratio $\comprate \in \allcomprates$, we partition the sequence into $k$ consecutive, non-overlapping blocks:

 The compressed representation of length $\lceil \lencontext/\comprate \rceil$ is obtained by averaging within each block:

-The encoder we use is Transformer-based.
+The encoder is Transformer-based.
 Critically, we use a full self-attention mask during encoding, allowing each encoded vector to include information from the entire context, and thereby each compressed segment to aggregate information across the entire context.
-In practice, we initialize with an autoregressive LLM, and remove the self-attention mask before learning.
+In practice, we initialize with an autoregressive LLM and remove the causal self-attention mask before learning.

-Our pooling design introduces no additional parameters beyond those of the encoder backbone and the decoder (i.e., target LLM) using the compressed representation, and has low computational overhead.
-The compression-tokens method is slightly more expensive.
-It requires an encoder input of size $\lencontext + \lencontext/\comprate$, while our approach only processes the original $\lencontext$ tokens, with negligible overhead for the pooling operator.
+This design introduces no additional parameters beyond those of the encoder backbone and the decoder LLM that uses the compressed representation, and has negligible computational overhead.
+By comparison, the compression-token method is slightly more expensive: it requires an encoder input of size $\lencontext + \lencontext/\comprate$, while mean pooling processes only the original $\lencontext$ tokens.